 Joining the PGA TOUR in 2001, Ogilvy has claimed eight PGA TOUR wins, 57 Top-Ten finishes and was runner-up on nine occasions.
 He is a one-time Major winner, taking home the 2006 U.S. Open trophy over runner-up Phil Mickelson.
 In addition, Ogilvy is a three-time Presidents Cup selection (2007, 2009, & 2011) and a three-time World Golf Championships winner (2006, 2008, & 2009).
 He reached a career-high World Golf Rankings of 5th in 2006.
 In 2014, he won the Barracuda Championship, his first win in over four years.
 Ogilvy is known for being a personable and charitable professional as Golf Digest ranked him number seven on their list of “The Top 30 Nice Guys of the PGA TOUR”.
 He also founded the Ogilvy Family Foundation which benefits organizations and hospitals dedicated to children.

 Woodland attended Washburn University on a basketball scholarship before transferring to the University of Kansas to play golf his sophomore year.
-He is the winner of three PGA TOUR tournaments including the 2013 Barracuda Championship.
+He is the winner of three PGA TOUR tournaments including the 2013 Barracuda Championship and the 2019 US Open.
 Over his career, he has recorded 33 Top-Ten finishes.
 Woodland uses a 1984 silver half-dollar as his ball marker, a gift from his mother that corresponds with his birth year.
 Woodland is remembered for taking his pants off to hit a shot after his tee shot landed near water trouble at the 2016 Honda Classic, a move that went viral on social media: Click Here to View.

 A multisport athlete, Piercy won two high-school Nevada state championships in soccer before playing college golf at San Diego State.
 He has won four PGA TOUR tournaments including the 2011 Barracuda Championship.
 Throughout his career he has amassed 33 Top-Ten finishes, four third place finishes, and three runner-up finishes – one of which came at the 2016 U.S. Open.
 Piercy commonly draws a smiley face to mark his golf balls, reminding him to have fun while doing what he loves.
 Piercy was born in Las Vegas, Nevada, on November 6, 1978.